chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

     DEBUG: package[apache2] candidate version is 2.2.20-1ubuntu1.1
     DEBUG: package[apache2] is already installed - nothing to do

 .notes Chef providers handle the details of checking the current state of the resource.
 Different platforms may have different providers for managing the same type of resource, yum vs apt, init vs upstart.

 # Convergent Nodes

 Chef runs on the system, configuring the *Node*.
 The node is the unit of authority about itself.

 In Chef, a single run should completely configure the system.
 If it does not, it is a bug (in your code, on the system, or in Chef itself).

 .notes We'll talk more about how Chef converges the node when we cover Anatomy of a Chef run.

 # Chef: The Framework

 Chef provides a framework for system integration.

 * Resources are written in Chef Recipes, a Ruby domain-specific language (DSL).
 * Recipe helpers such as `search` allow dynamic data usage.
 * Chef provides a library of primitives that can be used for other purposes.

+.notes Each of these topics is discussed in greater detail.

 # Recipe Ruby DSL

 Ruby is a 3rd generation interpreted programming language.
 Ruby has features that make it easy to create domain specific languages.
 This lends itself quite nicely to configuration management.

 In Chef, Ruby gets out of the way, but it is still there when you need it.

 Chef *Recipes* are a pure Ruby domain specific language.
 They are collected in *Cookbooks* along with associated components like config files or libraries.

+.notes By "Gets out of the way", the DSL doesn't require intimate Ruby knowledge.

 # Recipe Helpers

 Chef provides a number of recipe helpers to obtain and manipulate data to use in Resources.

 *Search* is used to discover information like IP addresses about other systems.

 Arbitrary data about the infrastructure can be stored in *Data Bags* and accessed in recipes.

 # Library and Primitives

 Chef can be used as a library within other applications.
 It speaks JSON and the server has a RESTful API accessed over HTTP(S).

 Cookbooks can extend Chef with new libraries, including new resources and helpers to interact with 3rd party services.

 Chef's included tools have plugin systems you can use to extend them.